ALL ABOUT PRONG COLLARS FOR GERMAN SHEPHERD DOGS

 It is important to use a sturdy leash and ensure that it is properly attached to prevent accidental detachment.
 Nadelhaus always recommends leather leashes when training our German Shepherd dogs.

-• Durability: Leather leashes are renowned for their durability and strength, making them a reliable option when handling robust and energetic dogs.
+Leather dog leashes are renowned for their durability and strength, making them a reliable option when handling robust and energetic German Shepherds.
 They are less prone to fraying or breaking compared to leashes crafted from other materials, ensuring enhanced security during training sessions.

-leather pull tabs for quick control of your dog
+leather pull tabs for quick control of your german shepherd

 Introducing our custom made, 6" leather pull tabs, a reliable quick control solution for dog owners.
 Crafted with premium quality leather, these pull tabs offer effortless control and comfortable handling during training, off-leash scenarios, and at home.
 Enjoy quick access and reliable restraint with confidence.
 These are a must when training a larger dog such as a German Shepherd.